DNCHOW1/Block-The-Pig-Bot/README.md

 10. ~~Have simulation more accurately mimic real game~~
 11. Fix the incorrect block detection for the one tile
 12. Implement bot automation so bot can play webgame without user input

+(Dec 2021 Update)
+As of December, performance has improved from 4 seconds to 2 seconds as a result of optimizing floodFill and optimalPath function implementations.

+floodFill function only returns blocks from paths that lead to best win and second best win instead of all tiles in some vicinity.
+After some testing, I realized that there were blocks that would be completely detrimental to bot, allowing the pig a free move.
+These blocks were considered in each branching game state and delved into, costing a lot of computation time.

+The optimalPath function, meanwhile, suffered from a bad initial implementation.
+I had used a depth first search algorithm to have the pig find the best path, but upon further thought using another bfs would be the best.
+This was because ALL the edges lead to a win, so it would have been better to expand level by level.